zacharlie/geomojology/README.md

 - Emoji are rendered in the native context of the device, browser, or application, rather than a generic font library which renders the same across different platforms
 - Emoji are inclusive and not language specific
 - No external font libraries or package dependencies are required for effective symbology, regardless of platform

+## Collections

+Legends and maps are often context specific.
+It makes sense to have a number of standard collections which perform this function across a variety of contexts.

+Todo: find matching emojis

+### General

+Default topics and categories expected to be outlined here:

+Airports and airfields
+Beaches
+Bridges
+Buildings and industrial facilities
+Cemeteries, mausoleums, and crematoria
+Culture and heritage sites (Landmarks, Monuments, Museums, Libraries, Galleries) Ecological sites (Protected Areas, Research Facilities, Game Parks, Zoos, Aquariums) Emergency services and other health care facilities Entertainment and Leisure (Campsites, Casinos, Sporting arenas and events) Gas stations and fuel facilities
+Government Offices
+Hospitals
+Hotels and accommodation
+Infrastructure (Light houses, substations)
+Law enforcement agencies
+Other
+Parking facilities
+Ports and maritime infrastructure
+Religious sites and buildings
+Restaurants and bars
+Schools and educational institutions
+Shops, malls, and markets
+Tourist Attractions
+Transportation
+Vegetation (Alien)
+Vegetation (Endemic)
+Vehicles, craft, and vessels